DefectiveCode/link-sharer/README.md

 ## Bugs, and Feature Prioritization

 The reality of managing an open-source project means we can't address every reported bug or feature request immediately.
-We prioritize bug fixes in the following order:
+We prioritize issues in the following order:

 ### 1. Bugs Affecting Our Paid Products